Garmelon/gedaechtnas/ideas.md

 - app: Save button
 - Try out `snafu`
 - Set up Android app building in CI (should be included in first release)
+- app: Path/history widget at the top of the screen
+- app: Show pinned message at bottom of screen
+- app: Gray out unusable sibling buttons when hovering over anchor note
+- app: Tooltips for note actions
+- app: Clickable parents